study-ORCATech-cloud/learn-and-earn-fork/docs/maintenance-operations/monitoring-and-logs.md

 ---

-This monitoring and log analysis setup provides comprehensive visibility into your ORCATech Learning Platform's performance, user behavior, and system health.
+This monitoring and log analysis setup provides comprehensive visibility into your LabDojo Learning Platform's performance, user behavior, and system health.
 Regular review and adjustment of monitoring strategies ensure optimal platform operation and user experience.